Rogue River Half-Day

-Season: Twice per day, April 1st – September 30th
+Season: Four times per day, April 1st – September 30th

 Minimum Age: 6 Years Old

-All of our half-day Rogue River rafting trips meet at our Rafting Center, located at 130 A Street near downtown Ashland.
-For morning trips, please arrive by 8:15.
-For afternoon trips, please arrive by 1:15.
-There is a parking lot available for your use behind our building.
-At the conclusion of our Rogue rafting trips we do provide some snacks and beverages, however, these are not full-blown meals.
+All of our half-day Rogue River rafting trips meet at our Rafting Center, located at 205 North Phoenix Road, Suite K, Phoenix, Oregon 97535 near downtown Phoenix, Oregon.
+Trips meet at 8:15, 8:45, 1:15, and 1:45.
+There is a parking lot available for your use at our Rafting Center.
+At the conclusion of our morning and afternoon Rogue rafting trips we do provide some snacks and beverages, however, these are not full-blown meals.
 We highly encourage all of guests to eat a meal prior to joining us.
+Our Mid-Day trips (10:15 meet time) include a gourmet riverside lunch.
 We provide plenty of drinking water during the course of your rafting trip.
 Some of our guests prefer to bring their own personal water bottle – which is perfectly fine – and can be filled at our Rafting Center.

 Bring shoes and clothes that you won’t mind getting wet.
 Sandals without heel straps tend to slip off, but Tevas, Chacos, or old sneakers work great.
 Sunglasses are highly recommended as well as chums to keep them on your head.
 During the summer months, swim trunks and a normal t-shirt are fine.
 For spring or early summer trips when the air and water temperature are cooler please do not wear any cotton as it will keep you cold.
 We do provide wetsuits, booties, and splash jackets free of charge if desired.
 Sunscreen, lip balm, and a hat all provide sun protection.
 A helmet will be required for some parts of the trip but you are welcome to wear your hat underneath a helmet or during the stretches when a helmet is not required.